gottacatchenall/ms_sampling_effort/manuscript.md

 a given place and time.

 ***What does the future hold for this research***

 A brief note on false positives.
 How does this influence our understanding of the structure of ecological networks, and how we infer other things based on that?

+How does this influence our models of interaction prediction?

+Toward models which explicitly account for uncertainty in detection and sampling, [@Young2021RecPla; @Johnson2021BayEst].
+Such has been done in occupancy modeling, in neural nets [@MaxPaper], could be integrated in the predictive models of the future.
+Can we correct for this bias in existing data?
+[@Poisot2021ImpMam]

-How does this influence our models of interaction prediction? [@Young2021RecPla] How does this effect how we design samples of interactions?
+How does this effect how we design samples of interactions?
-How can we correct for this bias in existing data? [@Poisot2021ImpMam]

 # References